 With hair and scalp care formulas stealing the limelight with ingredient-heavy formulas, we thought we'd make your life a little easier by suggesting a few hero ingredients that work towards the skinification of hair.
 If you're seeking moisture, look for ceramides.
 If you want to kiss frizz and dryness goodbye, hyaluronic acid is a winner.
-If your scalp is greasy AF, kaolin clay can help.
-Turn to popular skincare ingredients — which you've used before — and if there's one thing you should avoid, it's essential oils!
+If your scalp is greasy, kaolin clay can help.
+Turn to popular skin care ingredients, which you've used before, and your hair will benefit from them, too.

 Skinification of hair may sound like a fancy trend that just impacts consumers to buy more products.
 But in fact, this approach is much wiser and provides a substantial profit for your hair.
 Here’s why it is becoming more and more popular, and why you should stick to the new trend now.